jaslowdigital/unglued-food/replit.md

 - Verified 31 recipes have unique AI images with no duplicates
 - Remaining recipes use placeholder images until AI generation completes

+✅ **Navigation Enhancement (January 24, 2025)**
+- Added consistent navigation menu to all pages
+- Header with navigation now appears on Home, All Recipes, Recipe detail pages, and Image Test page
+- Mobile-responsive menu with hamburger toggle
+- Footer component also added to all pages for consistent user experience

 # User Preferences

 Preferred communication style: Simple, everyday language.